department-of-veterans-affairs/va.gov-team/teams/vsa/product/README.md

 It's up to the product team to determine what makes up their MVPs.
 The PO, the PM, and the cross-functional team determine their MVP after they've defined the problem and before they've started to build.
 It contains:
 - questions/problems they'd like to answer/solve
-- features that make it into the iteration
+- features that make it into address those questions/problems
-- a target date for launching
+- a target date for launching the feature set

 But, it's easy for folks to refer to work as "MVPs" without reacting to or iterating on the lessons learned.
 At the end of the day, an MVP is a tool.
 Along with generating lessons that may be taken into subsequent iterations, it helps rally the team around a common goal.